 Comparable store sales reflect the change in year-over-year sales for the comparable company-operated store base.
 We define the comparable store base to include those shops open for 15 months or longer.
-As of the fiscal years ended December 25, 2022, December 26, 2021, and December 27, 2020 there were 379, 366 and 378 shops, respectively, in our comparable company-operated store base.
+For the fiscal years ended December 31, 2023, December 25, 2022, and December 26, 2021 there were 366, 379 and 366 shops, respectively, in our comparable company-operated store base.
 Comparable store sales growth can be generated by an increase in number of transactions and/or by increases in the average check amount resulting from a shift in menu mix and/or increase in price.
 This measure highlights performance of existing shops as the impact of new shop openings is excluded.
 For purposes of the comparable store sales calculation, a transaction is defined as an entrée, which includes sandwiches, salads and bowls of soup or mac and cheese.